Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 You need actionable insights into the journey taken by leads before they drop off or convert into buying customers.
 Besides, you need these insights to optimize your funnel for maximum conversion and reduced drop-off causes.

-How can you get actionable insights into your business’ funnel?
+How can you get actionable insights into your business funnel?

 Creating a Funnel Chart in Excel does not have to consume your valuable time or even overwhelm you.
-This blog will provide you with a complete guide on Funnel Chart, its definition, types, examples, practical tips, and how to create Funnel Chart in Excel.
+This blog will provide you with a complete guide on the Funnel Chart, its definition, types, examples, practical tips, and how to create a Funnel Chart in Excel.
 First, let’s define the chart of the moment.

 In this blog, you’ll learn: